andleb/blog/content/authors/admin/_index.md

 ---

-I am currently a graduate student in Statistics at the University of California, Berkeley and a researcher at the [Berkeley Speech & Computation Lab](https://twitter.com/BerkeleySCLab).
+I am currently a researcher at the [UC Berkeley Speech & Computation Lab](https://twitter.com/BerkeleySCLab).
 My interests and experience coincide in seamlessly combining computationally-intensive approaches with more analytical methods in interdisciplinary applications.